 It's also easy to sell in a down market when you have a major life event e.g. losing your job, having a baby, etc. But fortunately, many of my investments were either illiquid (real estate) or were locked up with long vesting periods (private funds).
-Even if I wanted to sell, I couldn't!
+Even if I had wanted to sell, I couldn't have!

 For example, one guy with an operating profit of about $700,000 a year sold his site for only $2,500,000.
 You're not even a real millionaire at $2,500,000 thanks to inflation.
 If you have a partner, then you're definitely not a millionaire because you've got to divide the after-tax proceeds by two.